lathonez/clone-row/README.md

 hostname: one.example.com
 port: 3306
 database: example_one_db
+# valid options for driver are mysql and psql
+driver: mysql
 ```
-* `CloneRow.cfg` needs to have 0600 permissions as it is likely to contain mysql passwords.
+* `CloneRow.cfg` needs to have 0600 permissions as it is likely to contain database passwords.
 If you do not set the correct permissions the script will not run.
 * Use 127.0.0.1 instead of localhost.
-If you speciy localhost, mysql will use unix sockets and ignore the port argument you have configured
+If you speciy localhost, the driver will use unix sockets and ignore the port argument you have configured
 * If you don't need to use a password to access your database, leave the value as empty, e.g. `password:` (see example linked above)

 ## Usage